 What is feta cheese?

-Buy the block feta cheese and do crumble it yourself.
+Buy the block of feta cheese and do crumble it yourself.
 I prefer it as it is.

 The cheese is stored in brine.
-This liquid protects the cheese from exposure to air, which in turn will dry out the cheese and change the taste.
+This liquid protects the cheese from air exposure, which will dry out the cheese and change the taste.
 Sour tasty.

 In brine, the feta cheese will stay fresher longer.

 If not used in this recipe, it tastes delicious with some fresh chopped herbs, chopped olives, and olive oil.